nlebedenco/Carambolas/README.md

 ## License

 Carambolas and all its constituent components including both source code and compiled forms are licensed under the [MIT License](LICENSE).
-Unless expressly provided otherwise, the Software under this license is made available strictly on an “AS IS” BASIS WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+Unless expressly provided otherwise, the Software under this license is made available strictly on an "AS IS" BASIS WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
 Please review the license for details on these and other terms and conditions.

 ### Third Party Notices